HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 ```bash
 docker-compose -f config.yml up
 ```
-3. Open [http://localhost:8080](http://localhost:8080) in a browser and start using Label Studio Enterprise.
+3. Open [http://localhost:8080](http://localhost:8080) in a browser and start using Label Studio Enterprise in development mode.

 #### Data persistence

 When the Label Studio Enterprise server runs with docker-compose, all essential data is stored inside the container.
 The following local file storage directories are linked to the container volumes to make sure data persists:
 - `./postgres-data` contains PostgreSQL database
 - `./redis-data` contains Redis dumps